 |Fiber, total dietary [g]

 |Potassium, K [mg]

 |Glutamic acid [g]

 |Sources include : USDA

 Longan Nutrition Facts

-Longan is extremely low in calories, with less than 20 calories present in an ounce of these small fruits.
-There are also very few carbohydrates found in these fruits, which is good for those on a ketogenic diet.
-However, longan is an excellent source of potassium and vitamin C, as well as copper, magnesium, phosphorus, and manganese, in addition to numerous B vitamins, including folic acid.
-Longan fruit also boasts certain antioxidants that can increase the overall wellness of the body.
+Longan may be low in calories, with less than 20 calories present in an ounce of these small fruits.
+There are also very few carbohydrates found in these fruits, which might be good for those on a ketogenic diet.
+However, longan can be an excellent source of potassium and vitamin C, as well as copper, magnesium, phosphorus, and manganese, in addition to numerous B vitamins, including folic acid.
+The fruit may also boast certain antioxidant polyphenols like corilagin, gallic acid, and ellagic acid that can increase the overall wellness of the body.